 top of page

-Nitrogen crisis?
+Ammonia crisis?

 We believe that the problem is not so much the presence of livestock, but rather the way we deal with ammonia emissions.
 Ammonia is the core of the problem but also the solution, because all livestock in the Netherlands produces less than 10% of the annual ammonia requirement in the Netherlands.
-We do not say less but more ammonia production by our animals.

 Benefits for the Environment